Anutin calls on media to drop 'baseless' Isoc claims

-Interior Minister Anutin Charnvirakul yesterday urged the media to quit persisting with "false" claims that he has been blacklisted by the Internal Security Operations Command (Isoc) for exploiting the monarchy for political gain.
+Interior Minister Anutin Charnvirakul on Tuesday urged the media to quit persisting with "false" claims that he has been blacklisted by the Internal Security Operations Command (Isoc) for exploiting the monarchy for political gain.

 Mr Anutin, who also serves as a deputy prime minister and leader of the Bhumjaithai Party, said the army and Isoc have already addressed the matter and insisted the claims were untrue.
 He said he believed the issue was now over and the media should drop it.